DragonSenses/Algorithms/LeetCode/86-partition-list/problem.md

 ## **Intuition**
 We can use two pointers, `lessThanX` and `greaterOrEqualX`, to keep track of two separate linked lists for nodes less than `x` and nodes greater than or equal to `x`, respectively.
 These lists are then combined to form the desired partitioned list.

+## **Algorithm**
+1. **Initialize**:
+   - Create two sentinel nodes `lessThanX` and `greaterOrEqualX` to reduce conditional checks.
+   - Use pointers to traverse and build these lists.

+2. **Iterate through the Original List**:
+   - Use the `head` pointer to traverse the linked list.
+   - If the current node's value is less than `x`, add it to the `lessThanX` list.
+   - Otherwise, add it to the `greaterOrEqualX` list.

+3. **Combine the Two Lists**:
+   - Once traversal is complete, combine the `lessThanX` and `greaterOrEqualX` lists.
+   - Ensure the sentinel nodes are not part of the final result.

+### Note on Relative Order Constraint
+Since we traverse the linked list from left to right, the relative order of nodes in each list remains unchanged.
+In the implementation, nodes are moved from the original list to the `lessThanX` or `greaterOrEqualX` lists, rather than creating new nodes, ensuring no additional space is used.